MadLadSquad/MadLadSquadSite/untitled-vulkan-game-engine.md

 1. HDR
 1. Bloom
 1. Gamma correction
-1. Frustrum culling
+1. Frustum culling
 1. Cascaded shadow maps
-1. Tesselation
+1. Tessellation
 1. Networking

 Most of the features listed here will be ready for version 1.0 when it drops sometime in 2025.
 Development of these features will begin in 2023 as we're currently preparing for the release of Alpha 1.0 of the game engine, as well as the release of a number of applications part of the UntitledDesktop project, which unfortunately has a lot of overlap with the engine

-For more organization info, look at our [trello board](https://trello.com/b/0upjsxT0/untitledvukangameengine)
+For more organisation info, look at our [Trello board](https://trello.com/b/0upjsxT0/untitledvukangameengine)

-For source code and documentation, look at our github repository [here](https://github.com/MadLadSquad/UntitledVulkanGameEngine)
+For source code and documentation, look at our GitHub repository [here](https://github.com/MadLadSquad/UntitledVulkanGameEngine)

 This page will be expanded soon with a showcase section and more